“The virgin birth is a necessary foundation to Christmas and the believer’s life,” says renowned pastor and seminary president, Jack Hayford.

 The authority of the Bible is almost completely gone where liberal theology holds its sway.
 The authority of the Bible is replaced with the secular worldview of the modern age and the postmodern denial of truth itself.
 The true church stands without apology upon the authority of the Bible and declares that Jesus was indeed ‘born of a virgin.’
 Though the denial of this doctrine is now tragically common, the historical truth of Christ's birth remains inviolate.”This Christmas, I’m thankful for Jesus Christ, the embodiment of Truth, and the Bible, the written revelation of Truth.
 He is the incarnate and now glorified Word of God, and it is the written and preserved Word of God.

-necessary for Him to come through a virgin so the bondage of sin
+It was necessary for Him to come through a virgin so the bondage of sin

 would not be passed to Him.
 He became the sinless sacrifice – for my sins and yours.
 He met God’s demands perfectly.